 Validity refers to the extent a test measures what it is intended to measure.
-The results of the TELPAS assessments are used to guide instructional planning related to the progress that ELs make in acquiring English.
+The results of the TELPAS assessments are used to guide instructional planning related to the progress that ELLs make in acquiring English.
 Validity evidence for an assessment can come from a variety of sources, including test content, response processes, internal structure, relationships with other variables, and analysis of the consequences of testing.

-The sections that follow describe how these types of validity evidence were collected for the TELPAS assessments in 2016-2017.
+The sections that follow describe how these types of validity evidence were collected for the TELPAS assessments in 2013-2014.

 Evidence of the validity of the reading, writing, listening, and speaking domains of TELPAS has been continually collected since the first administration in 2003-2004.
-In addition to the studies described in this year's technical digest, a wide range of validity studies and analyses has been conducted and documented, either separately, or as part of the Technical Digests for previous years.
-These reports and Technical Digests are available on TEA's Student Assessment Division website.
+In addition to the studies described in this year's technical digest, a wide range of validity studies and analyses has been conducted and documented in the Technical Report Series and Technical Digests for previous years.
+The Technical Report Series and Technical Digests are available on TEA's Student Assessment Division website.